 I treat mental health issues with medication, psychotherapy, or both.

-For a psychiatrist, I take a minimalist approach to medication.
-When medications are used, I encourage attempts to gradually reduce them once my patient is feeling better.
-On the other hand, we live in the 21st Century, and medical science has given us an array of medicines which are highly effective at reliving symptoms quickly for many people.
+I take a balanced approach to medication.
+When medications are used, I encourage attempts to gradually reduce them once you are feeling better.
+We live in the 21st Century, and medical science has given us an array of medicines which are highly effective at relieving distressing symptoms quickly for most people.
 It seems a disservice to withhold them from those who might benefit, at least initially.

-Similarly, for most patients I anticipate the eventual discontinuation of psychotherapy as my patients grow in their self-confidence and mastery.
-A possible exception being psychoanalysis, or those who are interested in long-term self-exploration.
+For most patients I anticipate the eventual discontinuation of psychotherapy as you grow in self-confidence and mastery.
+A possible exception being those living in situations of chronic stress, or those drawn to psychoanalysis, and who are interested in long-term self-exploration.

-I use a wide range of psychotheraputic approaches, from introspective Jungian dream interpretation, to cognitive-behavioral techniques, to coaching and offering advice.
-But mostly I listen, provide a safe, supportive environment, and try to help my patients to work out solutions to their unique concerns.
+I use a wide range of psychotheraputic techniques, from introspective Jungian dream interpretation, to cognitive-behavioral approaches, to coaching and offering advice.
+But mostly I provide a safe, supportive environment, and help my patients work out their own solutions to their unique concerns.